jfrancemone/Psychographic-Segmentation-and-Behavioral-Tipping-Points/README.md

 #### **1. The "Tipping Point" Threshold**
 We often assume users judge content linearly.
 This study proves otherwise.
-* **The Finding:** For mild transgressions, user demographics and psychographics do not matter—audience sentiment is uniform (Consensus).
+* **The Finding:** For mild transgressions, user demographics and psychographics do not matter and audience sentiment is largely uniform (Consensus).
 * **The Shift:** Once content crosses a specific severity threshold (The Tipping Point), audience sentiment fractures.
 * **Business Impact:** Content moderation algorithms cannot treat all users the same.
 High-severity content requires **psychographic filtering** rather than broad demographic targeting.

 #### **2. Psychographics Predict Churn**
-Standard demographics (Age, Gender) failed to predict user backlash.
-* **The Driver:** **"Trait Moral Salience"** (a user's sensitivity to specific values like Harm or Fairness) was the single strongest predictor of negative reaction *after* the tipping point.
+* **The Driver:** **"Trait Moral Salience"** (a user's sensitivity to specific moral values) was the single strongest predictor of negative reaction *after* the tipping point.
-* **Strategic Application:** Platforms can reduce churn by scoring users on "Sensitivity Metrics" and filtering borderline content accordingly, rather than banning the content globally.
+* **Strategic Application:** Platforms can reduce churn by scoring users on sensitivity metrics and filtering borderline content accordingly, rather than banning content globally.

 #### **3. The "Moral Continuum" Framework**
-I developed a reusable experimental procedure (The Moral Continuum Procedure) to test user tolerance.
+I implemented a reusable experimental procedure (The Moral Continuum Procedure) to test user tolerance.
 * **Method:** Users evaluated characters across a randomized sequence of escalating behaviors.
-* **Result:** Visualized the exact slope of audience approval, allowing us to pinpoint where engagement drops off for different user segments.
+* **Result:** Visualized the exact slope of audience approval in order to pinpoint where engagement drops off for different user segments.

 ---